top of page

 However, China does not want to be viewed as the aggressor.
 It could therefore first implement an economic blockade enforced by the PLA Navy, similar to how the U.S. implemented a naval blockade of Cuba during the Cuban missile crisis.

-A blockade would lead to either (1) a partial or full settlement over the Taiwan situation, trigger trade negotiations including on the semiconductors ban by the U.S. and its allies and redefine the U.S. presence in South East Asia, or (2) a military confrontation over Taiwan.
+A blockade would lead to either (1) a partial or full settlement over the Taiwan situation, trigger trade negotiations including on the semiconductors export ban by the U.S. and its allies and redefine the U.S. presence in South East Asia, or (2) a military confrontation over Taiwan.
+However, we doubt that a blockade would be the right strategy to coerce Taiwan to reunify with China.
+Moreover, it would kill the element of surprise, which is, in our opinion, a very crucial aspect for a swift takeover of Taiwan.

-China would likely succeed at perfecting the modern form of Blitzkrieg with an extended use of advanced technologies, highly motived troops, real-time data, digital espionage and deceptive practices.
+We expect China to succeed at perfecting the modern form of Blitzkrieg with an extended use of advanced technologies (ex: supersonic missiles), highly motivated troops, real-time data, digital espionage and deceptive practices.

 The Western world may not have enough time to do anything about it.